Fun learning to support picky eating

 These are also good ways to keep the children entertained during the holidays or on wet weekends.
 Older children can do them independently too!

-Science experiments with food
+Fun science experiments with food

-1. Magic rainbow milk – this is super quick and easy, uses things you have at home and the science behind it can be understood by most children at some level.
+1. Magic rainbow milk – this is quick and easy, uses things you have at home and the science behind it can be understood by most children at some level.

 Ingredients – Bowl, small jar or saucer, cotton bud, food colouring, milk, dish washing liquid.